Types of Damp

 Dampness in building materials can be harmful to the structural integrity of buildings.
 If not treated properly water ingress can damage bricks and mortar, causing cracks in masonry, spalling and chipping.

-Different types of dampness need different treatments.
+Different types of dampness need different damp proofing treatments.
 It is therefore important to find out exactly which type of dampness is affecting the building, as the wrong treatment can in some circumstances do more harm than good.
-Call us on 01403 210204 or submit an enquiry for information on damp proofing companies conducting damp surveys.

 Rising damp is caused by groundwater rising up through capillaries in building materials and causes walls to be damp.
 This can result in blistering on walls, peeling of paint and wallpaper and crumbling plaster.
 Damp walls, affected by rising damp, often have visible damp patches on the lower part of the wall.

 If rising damp is the cause of dampness in the wall, the problem can be solved through the installation of a remedial DPC.
+This form of damp proofing is essential.
 The use of either Dryzone Damp-Proofing Cream or Dryrod Damp-Proofing Rods is recommended.
 The Dryzone Express Replastering System offers the opportunity to treat and replaster walls affected by rising damp within only 24 hours.

 For more information on rising damp, see Rising Damp and its Control or view the full rising damp renovation range.